 QWhat is happening in my yard?

 Service providers are currently installing 100% fiber optic-based infrastructure throughout the City of Lincoln.
 Other providers are expanding and updating their broadband networks, also requiring similar installation work.

 Projects typically include installation of conduit, fiber optic cable, pull boxes and pedestals in rights of way and utility easements.
 Easements are generally located at the rear of properties, and rights of way are located in front.
 Utility providers primarily use easements for placement of their facilities and will try to contact homeowners before performing service work.
 Utility companies (such as LES, Black Hills and Lincoln Water) help locate existing lines by temporarily marking areas of the property using flags and colored paint.
-Information about underground utilities can be found at: http://www.ne1call.com
+How to identify utility easements on your property Information about underground utilities: www.ne1call.com

 *Initial construction will be limited to the rights of way and utility easements.
 Providers will access other areas only if you register for service.

 Easement is defined as a legal property interest “that allows a utility the right to use and access specific area of another’s property for laying gas, electric, water, and sewer lines.”
 A utility easement is generally a permanent restriction on the property so that it continues from one property owner to the next property owner.
 Utility easements are designed for all utility system owners to install service to every home.

 Right of way shall mean the surface of and space above and below any real property in the City in which the City has an interest as an owner or as a trustee for the public for purposes of public travel, as they now or hereafter xist, including, but not limited to, all public streets, highways, avenues, roads, alleys, easements, sidewalks, tunnels, viaducts, or bridges; provided, however, this shall not include other public property for which a separate authorization and agreement to utilize any part of same shall be required from the City.

 Right of way information can be found at: